The Weyl-Wigner-Moyal Formalism for Spin

-Any physically meaningful phase space representation must be linear, real for Hermitean operators, equal to the number 1 for the identity operator, and covariant under rotations.
-That is, if the symbol for an operator $A(\bJ)$ is $\Phi_A(\nhat)$, and if a rotation takes $\bJ$ into $\bJ'$ and $\nhat$ into $\nhat'$, then the symbol for $A(\bJ')$ must be $\Phi_A(\nhat')$.
-These properties are obeyed by the P and Q symbols (modulo the nonuniqueness of the former).
+A physically meaningful phase space representation must be linear, real for Hermitean operators, equal to 1 for the identity operator, and covariant under rotations.
+That is, if the symbol for $A(\bJ)$ is $\Phi_A(\nhat)$, and if a rotation takes $\bJ$ into $\bJ'$ and $\nhat$ into $\nhat'$, then the symbol for $A(\bJ')$ must be $\Phi_A(\nhat')$.
+These properties are obeyed by $\Phi^Q_A$ and $\Phi^P_A$.
 The Weyl symbol must also obey the key extra demand of {\it traciality\/}~\cite{Strato56}.
-That is, if $A$ and $B$ are two operators, we must have \beq \frac{1}{2j+1} \tr(AB) = \frac{1}{4\pi} \int d\nhat\, \Phi^W_A(\nhat) \Phi^W_B(\nhat). \eeq The left side of this equation may be seen as a quantum mechanical average, and the right side as a classical one over phase space.
+That is, if $A$ and $B$ are two operators, we must have \beq \frac{1}{2j+1} \tr(AB) = \frac{1}{4\pi} \int d\nhat\, \Phi^W_A(\nhat) \Phi^W_B(\nhat). \eeq The left and right sides of this equation may be seen as quantum and classical averages, respectively.
 We denote these as $\avg{\ \ }_{\rm qm}$ and $\avg{\ \ }_{\nhat}$.
 This condition determines $\wlm(\nhat)$ unambiguously.
-Further, if $B$, say, is taken as the density matrix, then $\Phi^W_B(\nhat)$ is the Wigner function for the system.
+Further, if $B$, say, is taken as the density matrix, then $(2j+1) \Phi^W_B(\nhat)/4\pi$ is the Wigner function for the system.